You may want to go to the doctor as soon as possible for a dog bite. Dog bite injuries that break the skin may require urgent treatment. A doctor can:

 If the wounds include torn flesh, are on the face or hands, continue to bleed, or if the victim is a child, you may want to immediately call an ambulance or go to the emergency department.
 These wounds may be more difficult to treat or include additional damage to underlying structures.

-Even Minor Dog Bites May Require Medical Cleaning and Assessment
+Even Minor Dog Bite Punctures Require Medical Cleaning and Assessment

 All dog bites that break the skin require medical assessment and cleaning.
 While not all wounds require a visit to the emergency department, visiting a walk-in clinic, urgent care, or your family doctor within a few hours is a good idea.